Home Warranty When Buying a House: Buyer & Seller Guide

 See what plans you qualify for in less than 2 minutes

 Whether you're a first-time buyer or experienced homeowner, understanding home warranties can save you thousands in unexpected repair costs during your first year of homeownership.
-Learn about coverage timing, negotiation strategies, and how these warranties protect both buyers and sellers.
+You'll learn about updated pricing (now averaging about $73 per month nationally), coverage timing, negotiation strategies, and how recent changes like the Texas HB 2024 builder warranty rules may affect your transaction.

 Key Pinch Points

-• Coverage typically starts immediately at closing date
+• Coverage starts immediately at closing with no waiting period

 Trusted by Thousands